person looking embarrassed. biggest icks

 The definition of an ick is “something someone does that is an instant turn-off for you, making you instantly hate the idea of being with them romantically”, according to Urban Dictionary.

 There are also tonnes of ick content doing the rounds online, if you’re needing more context.
 Some of it’s pretty hilarious, too.
-As with most things these days, especially slang and the ever-changing lingo of the younger generation, social media popularises things quickly and that’s exactly how icks became a thing.
-Thanks to Instagram and TikTok shedding our deepest secrets and insecurities.

 What is The Ick?